 The Horticulture Innovation Lab focuses on horticultural crops, primarily fruits and vegetables.
 Common definitions for horticultural crops also include herbs, spices and ornamental flowers.

-Why horticulture matters
+Why is horticulture important

 Horticulture enriches diets: Horticulture — specifically, growing fruits and vegetables — provides critical nutrients for a balanced diet.
 Diets low in fruits and vegetables contribute significantly to some of the world’s most widespread and debilitating nutrient-related disorders.